Table of Contents

 sudo chroot ${HOME}/mnt/rpi-sd-card /bin/bash

-Inside chroot, install important packages and set root password:
+OK.
+Now inside chroot, install important packages and set root password:

 echo rpi-secure > /etc/hostname